Using Liquid Syntax

 Property substitution doesn't work for In-App Messages at this time.

-Tag substitution will not work when sending to test users via the "Send Test Message" buttons.
-You need to send the actual message.
+Tag substitution does not work when an in-app message is sent to test users via the "Send Test Message" buttons.

 Tag substitution will not work if you have spaces, periods, or "dots" in tag keys.
 Only use alphanumeric characters and an underscore ("_") or hyphen ("-") in your tag keys if needed.